EU lawmakers support ban of goods linked to deforestation

 Deforestation in South America, Africa and Asia is driven mainly by agricultural expansion.

 Quoting data from the U.N.
-Food and Agriculture Organization, the EU Parliament said that some 420 million hectares of forest were lost to deforestation between 1990 and 2020.
-This is an area larger than the EU.
+Food and Agriculture Organization, the EU Parliament said that some 1 billion acres of forest were lost to deforestation between 1990 and 2020.
+This is an area larger than the EU itself.

 The European Commission, which proposes EU laws and supervises the way they are enacted, suggested last year that the legislation covered soy, cattle, palm oil, wood, cocoa and coffee.